TOKUSETSU SUIJOKI-BOKAN!

 20 January 1943:

 Wewak.
-Attacked by four B-24's of the 90th Bomb Group, but they are driven off by A6M "Zekes" from the JUNYO's fighter squadron flown into Wewak to provide close protection.
+Attacked by four B-24's of the 90th Bomb Group, but they are driven off by A6M "Zekes" from JUNYO's fighter squadron flown into Wewak to provide close protection.
 Two B-24's are damaged.
-Later that day, the SAGARA MARU departs for Palau.
+At 0200, SAGARA MARU and the convoy depart Wewak for Palau.

 30 January 1943: